 - one terminating at Flinders Street platform 12 or 13 and returning the way it came.

 Of course, because of the way the lines are configured it makes sense to use (1) for Dandenong trains, (2) for Frankston trains and (3) for Sandringham trains, so that the paths don’t cross each other.
 This is close to the way the system now operates in peak hour.
 The one minor complication is V/Line trains, which have to switch from path (1) to path (2), but this is not too much for the system to handle.
 In short, the central network can already handle as many trains as are capable of fitting on the suburban double tracks to Dandenong, Frankston and Sandringham.
-If there is a capacity bottleneck the Metro tunnel is intended to solve, it is to the west of the city, not the east.
+The capacity bottleneck addressed by the Metro Tunnel is to the west of the city, not the east.

 So, how are we to face the real challenge: the theoretical capacity of 20 trains per hour (or 16 per hour in practice) on the Dandenong line beyond Caulfield?

 One option is to look a bit to the north, at the Ringwood line.
 For decades, this line has been signalled for trains every 2 minutes as far as Blackburn.
 With this standard of signalling, the theoretical capacity jumps to 30 trains per hour, and the practical capacity to 24 per hour — the same as in the City Loop itself.
-In conjunction with some level crossing elimination, this would provide for a boost to morning peak services as follows:
+With level crossings in the corridor now eliminated, this would provide for a boost to morning peak services as follows: